univention/univention-corporate-server/doc/release-notes/index.rst

 properties as well as various improvements and bug fixes.
 Here is an overview of the most important changes:

-* XXX
+* The program :program:`univention-support-info` is now included with the distribution.
+It can be used to collect useful information from the system when a support case is opened with Univention GmbH.

+* Several new modules have been added to the UMC module :guilabel:`System diagnostic` and some existing ones have been improved.
+For example several
+  |UCSUCRV|\ s now have type information, which can be used to validate their
+  values.
+Individual modules can also be disabled in case of false positives.

+* Group membership is now maintained using the OpenLDAP overlay module ``memberof``, which improves performance in large environments.

-* This |UCSUCS| release is based on Debian 10.12 Buster.
+* This |UCSUCS| release is based on Debian 10.13 Buster.

+* The Linux kernel has been updated to version 5.10.162 from Debian 11.6 Bullseye to support newer hardware.

-* Various security updates have been integrated into UCS 5.0-3, for example for :program:`Samba4`, OpenLDAP, OpenSSL, and the Linux kernel.
+* Various security updates have been integrated into UCS 5.0-3, for example for :program:`Samba4`, Squid, BIND9, PostgreSQL and Dovecot.

 .. _relnotes-update: